 If you’re updating your office design, keep in mind these common (and avoidable) mistakes.

 Many companies struggle to understand what their employees require from an office workstation.
 All too often one way of working is ingrained in the company’s culture, there’s no room for adaptability.
 With large companies, it’s ‘easier’ to structure work in a specific way.
 A diverse workforce, however, requires multiple work modes to suit the wide range of people.
 Do your employees work best in an open plan, collaborative environment?
 If so, your office furniture should reflect this.
 Spend the time to understand when and where your team work best to increase productivity and reduce retention.

 No business stays the same.
 Teams grow and shrink.
 Clients come and go.
 Offices become too small, too big.
 Your office furniture needs to change as your business does.
-Working in solitude, in cubicles, is becoming a thing of the past.
+Working in solitude, in office cubicles, is becoming a thing of the past.
 More dynamic, fluid workstations are now required.
 Technology is changing not only how we work, but when.
 Employees are coming and going often, as more companies are allowing flexible hours, working remotely.
 Make sure your furniture can be easily moved and rearranged to suit the growth.

 One word: Ikea.
 Now, we’re not knocking these mainstream furniture brands.
 The problem is, people choose quantity over quality.
-Companies choose the cheapest desk instead of thinking about the needs of the individual using it.
+Companies choose the cheapest office furniture instead of thinking about the needs of the individual using it.
 But, ergonomic chairs and furniture encourages more productive employees – and time is money.
 With less frequent repairs needed, you’ll get more from paying a little bit extra upfront.
 It’s okay to look for affordable furniture, but focus on features not price.

 You need a plan, a budget, and a good understanding of your employees.
 Get to know their preferred work modes and adapt your office furniture accordingly.